sjkingo/python-freshdesk/README.md

 'We could use Travis CI'
 ```

-The original comment (called "description" in Freshdesk) is available as on the `Ticket` instance:
+The original comment (called "description" in Freshdesk) is available on the `Ticket` instance:

 ```python
 >>> ticket.description